Capital Gains Tax Calculator

 Understanding Indexation

-Indexed Cost = Purchase Cost x (CII of Sale Year/CII of Purchase Year)
+Indexed Cost = Purchase Cost × (CII of Sale Year / CII of Purchase Year)

-Smart Tax Planning: Tips to Minimize Your Capital Gains Liability
+Smart Tax Planning: Minimise Your Capital Gains Liability

-- Section 54 (Property Reinvestment): You can claim a full or partial exemption on LTCG from selling a residential house if you reinvest the gain into purchasing or constructing another residential house within specified time limits (usually 2 years before or 1 year after the sale).
+- Section 54 (Property → Property): Full/partial LTCG exemption on residential house sale if the gain is reinvested into another residential house (2 years before or 1 year after sale, or 3 years if constructed).

-- Section 54F (Reinvesting Net Proceeds): This allows exemption on LTCG from selling any asset other than a residential house (e.g., gold, mutual funds, or commercial property) by reinvesting the net sale consideration into a new residential property.
+- Section 54F (Other Asset → House): Exemption on LTCG from selling non-residential assets (gold, MFs, commercial property) by reinvesting the entire net sale consideration into a new residential property.

 What is the LTCG tax rate for FY 2025-26?